ankitacreates/autidetect/assets/images/README.md

 Follow Flutter's documentation for detailed instructions on setting app icons for different platforms.

-### Logo Design Elements
+## Logo Design Elements

 The logo incorporates:
-1. A stylized "A" representing "Auti" (Autism)
-2. A brain symbol representing cognitive assessment
+1. A brain outline symbolizing cognitive assessment and evaluation
-3. Connecting neural lines representing network/detection
-4. The AutiDetect name in the text version
+2. Puzzle pieces symbolizing autism awareness
+3. Blue gradient colors representing trust, calm, and reliability

 These elements symbolize the app's purpose of autism detection and support through modern technology.